Hang Gliding and Paragliding Association of Canada

 Safety officer needs to be removed from Officers of HPAC

-Motion: Removal of Safety Officer from “Officers of HPAC” Amendment to PRD 240-1 Passed Unanimously
+Motion: Removal of Safety Officer from “Officers of HPAC” Amendment to SOP 240-1 Passed Unanimously

 Need for anonymity in reporting incidents and accidents on website